pkaig/Rotorflight-Docs/docs/Tuning/Tuning-description.md

 2. Increase Proportional (P) on each axis individually, until it wobbles, then back off a bit.
 3. Increase Integral (I) on each axis individually, until it wobbles, then back off a bit.

 4. Set Feedforward so that you get good response and Integral (I) remains near 0 in full stick flips and rolls (viewed using the blackbox logs).
-Feedforward can also be tuned by following the desctiption in [Tune Feedforward](Tune-Feedforward.md).
+Feedforward can also be tuned by following the description in [Tune Feedforward](Tune-Feedforward.md).

 5. If necessary, then tweak P:D ratio to tweak stick response damping to your liking.